 The road conditions are perfect until Paras, where it is advisable to park your vehicle due to the jeep track ahead.
 From Paras, jeep rides are available to reach Sharan Forest.

 Sharan Forest is an untouched beauty amid KPK.
-It is located at a 16km jeep trek from Paras (30km from Balakot).
+It is located 16km by jeep from Paras (30km from Balakot).
 Sharan is known for its dense vegetation and cozy little campsite developed by the TCKP.
-It is not yet commercialized, so the tourist flux is minimal, leading to cleanliness and more sophistication.
+It is not yet commercialized, so tourist traffic is minimal, leading to cleaner conditions and greater sophistication.

 The accommodation facilities deserve special mention.
 The KPK government has made significant efforts to create a welcoming and comfortable environment in the heart of the dense forest.
-Sharan is undoubtedly one of the best places to visit in the Naran Kaghan.
+Sharan is undoubtedly one of the best places to visit in Naran-Kaghan.

 Camping pods and camps are available for rent, and there are separate washrooms made from insulated sheets, which are cleaner than expected and equipped with exhaust fans.
 Solar panels generated electricity at each camping pod.
 Still, only 12V power is available, so charging phones or cameras is not possible, and there are no outlets for straighteners, dryers, or rollers.